 Alabama is the most religious state in the US.

-According to research from the Pew Research Center, a nonpartisan fact tank who conducts research into demographics and public opinions, Alabama comes up as the most religious state.
+According to research from the Pew Research Center, a nonpartisan fact tank that conducts research into demographics and public opinions, Alabama comes up as the most religious state.

 Interestingly enough, only 51% of people from Alabama actually attend church on a weekly basis, yet 73% pray on at least a daily basis.